-Typically, a gastric sleeve surgery is performed laparoscopically between five to seven incisions.
-However with the advancement of SPIDER surgery or similar surgical machine, a bariatric surgeon can now make one small incision (often hidden inside the belly button) to complete the same procedure.
+Typically, a laparoscopic sleeve gastrectomy is performed laparoscopically between five to seven incisions.
+However, with the advancement of SPIDER surgery or similar surgical machine.
+A bariatric surgeon can now make one small incision through the belly to complete the same procedure.

-A trocar is placed into the upper abdomen so the surgeons can move the liver (it’s important to note that while there is one incision to do the procedure, there is almost always another to move the liver so the procedure can be done successfully: one study found that a second incision was required about 14% of the time).
-This minimally-invasive procedure may encourage more people to endure it as well as help to reduce the amount of recovery time and the chance for infection.
+A trocar is placed into the upper abdomen so the surgeons can move the liver.
+It’s important to note that there is one incision to do the procedure and more ways to move the liver.
+The procedure can be done successfully: one study found that a second incision was required about 14% of the time.

 The stomach is typically reduced from 20-30% of its original size.
-The patient has a tube-shaped stomach that helps to reduce the sensation of hunger and removes a portion of the stomach that creates that hunger hormone.
+The patient has a tube-shaped stomach that helps reduce the sensation of hunger.
+This also removes a portion of the stomach that creates that hunger hormone.

-Most patients instantly see rapid, significant weight loss similar to that of more invasive surgeries such as gastric bypass or gastric banding.
-This is often because of the reduction of the stomach volume and the inability to eat the same portion sizes prior to surgery.
+Most patients instantly see significant weight loss similar to that of more invasive surgeries such as gastric bypass or gastric banding.
+This is because of the reduction of the stomach size and inability to eat the same portion sizes prior to surgery.
 Gastric reduction helps make the patient feel full after a much smaller amount of food, which aids weight loss.